Bxvant/c0724-code-solutions/css-layout-classes/css-layout-classes-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- Why do two div elements "vertically stack" on one another by default?
+- Why do two div elements "vertically stack" on one another by default? because they are block level elements, meaning they take up an entire row, and push the next element below them.
 - What is the default `flex-direction` of an element with `display: flex`? horizontal , left to right
 - What are the three primary components of a page layout?
-(Which helper classes do you need?) header / body / footer
+(Which helper classes do you need?) row, column, container
 - What is the minimum number of **columns** that you should put in a **row**? at least one
-- What is the purpose of a **container**? to house all the items or direct "children"
+- What is the purpose of a **container**? to house all the items or direct "children", and to set the maximum size of the content.

 ## Notes